 Do not break their spirit:

 If you are able to do this, then you will be disciplining your children in the way the Lord wants you to.

 Colossians 3:21 reads, “ Fathers, do not provoke your children, lest they become discouraged.”

-The week of your baby dedication, the couple will give you a call to answer any questions you might have, explain the order of events, and fully assist you on the day of your dedication.
+We will provide you a host that will be available to help you with anything you need before and during the dedication.
+The week of your baby dedication, your host will give you a call to answer any questions you might have, explain the order of events, and fully assist you on the day of your dedication.

 When inviting friends and family to the dedication, please emphasize the importance of staying for the service.

 Our services are designed primarily for adults.